Eight Matt Lauer Accusers In Sexual Harassment Scandal, NBC Reporter Says — What Network Knew Remains Unclear

 Gosk told Kelly that because the network denied only that “current” executives had received no sexual misconduct complaints about Lauer before this week, her investigation was now attempting to question former NBC executives about what they knew or didn’t know regarding Lauer’s activities.

 But former NBC President Jeff Zucker, now president of CNN, said on Thursday that he had no idea about Lauer’s alleged secret life as a sexual predator.
-Zucker was the executive producer of Today from 1992 to 2000, and would have played a role in hiring Lauer, which took place in 1997.
+Zucker was the executive producer of Today from 1992 to 2000, and he would have played a role in hiring Lauer, which took place in 1997.

 “I’ve known Matt for 25 years and I didn’t know this Matt,” Zucker said at a business conference on Thursday, according to a Variety report.
 “There was never a complaint about Matt.
 There was never a suggestion of that kind of deviant or predatory behavior.
 There was never even a whisper of it.”